Riverlance/_vue_guide/reactivity/refs.md

 #### Resume

-If you use `reactive`, always work with the entire object, both when creating and when returning it from a composition function.
+If you use `reactive`, always work with the entire object, both when creating and when returning it from a composition function.<br>
-Avoid using `reactive` for primitive values or individual properties in the return.
+Avoid using `reactive` for primitive values or individual properties in the return.<br>
 For both reasons, `ref` is generally safer and simpler, especially when dealing with primitive values or when exposing properties individually from composition functions.